All Episodes

 And also, he asked that the hearing be open.

-What you're now listening to, what we're dipping in and out of here.
+And a full public view, what you're now listening to, what we're dipping in and out of here.

 And if you look at his life and his background, he has been, you know, all the things that are being alleged here.

-When he was a U.S. senator, it is his job to meet with ambassadors and foreign leaders and foreign dignitaries.
+When he was a U.S. Senator, it is his job to meet with ambassadors and foreign leaders and foreign dignitaries.

 That's what all members of Congress do.

-Pelosi and Schumer and and uh, you know, Jack Reed and Cantwell and McCask, all of them met with this particular guy.
+In the case of this ambassador from Russia that they're talking about, oh, let's see, Pelosi and Schumer and Jack Reed and Cantwell and McCaskill, all of them met with this particular guy.

-80 diplomats during the Republican National Convention.
+80 diplomats during the Republican National Convention, they organized it.

 And they're making something into this that it's never been, as we learned last week.